East Thanet: Constituency profile

+The East Thanet constituency is located at the easternmost point of Kent, occupying the Isle of Thanet peninsula.
+It contains the connected towns of Margate, Broadstairs and Ramsgate.
+The three towns are popular seaside resorts with large tourism sectors, although like many English coastal towns, they experienced economic decline during the late 20th century.
+High levels of deprivation are present, particularly in Margate and Ramsgate where many areas fall within the top 10% most-deprived areas in England.
+Broadstairs is comparatively wealthier.
+Average house prices in the constituency are lower than the national average.

+Compared to the rest of the country, residents are generally older and have low levels of education.
+Household income is low and residents are less likely to work in professional occupations.
+White people made up 92% of the population at the 2021 census.
+At the local district council, Ramsgate and Margate are mostly represented by the Labour Party whilst more Conservative councillors were elected in Broadstairs.
+At the county council, which held elections more recently, all wards in East Thanet elected Reform UK councillors.
+Voters in East Thanet strongly supported leaving the European Union in the 2016 referendum; an estimated 64% voted in favour of Brexit compared to 52% nationwide.

 Boundaries

 1974–1983 (Thanet East)

 The Borough of Ramsgate, and the Urban District of Broadstairs and St Peter's.

 2024–present (East Thanet)

-Following the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of the District of Thanet wards of Beacon Road, Bradstowe, Central Harbour, Cliffsend & Pegwell, Cliftonville East, Cliftonville West, Dane Valley, Eastcliff, Kingsgate, Margate Central, Nethercourt, Newington, Northwood, St Peters, Salmestone, Sir Moses Montefiore, and Viking.
+Following the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of the District of Thanet wards of Beacon Road, Bradstowe, Central Harbour, Cliffsend & Pegwell, Cliftonville East, Cliftonville West, Dane Valley, Eastcliff, Kingsgate, Margate Central, Nethercourt, Newington, Northwood, St Peters, Salmestone, Sir Moses Montefiore, and Viking.

 It comprises those parts of the former constituency of South Thanet in the District of Thanet (85.6% of the electorate), together with three wards from North Thanet, including Central Margate.